Localization for random operators on $\mathbb{Z}^d$ with the long-range hopping: Introduction

-for some $\lambda\in (0,1], C>0.$ Note that the hopping term $\Gamma_\phi$ satisfying \eqref{y2-d} has previously been used in the construction of almost-periodic solutions for some nonlinear Hamiltonian equations \cite{Pos90}, and was recently introduced by Shi-Wen \cite{SW22} to the study of the localization for monotone quasi-periodic operators on $\Z^d$ via the KAM diagonalization approach.
-We also mention that the existence of localized eigenfunctions whose decay rate is the same as \eqref{y2-d} has been established in physics \cite{ca17}.
+For the diagonal part, we let $\{V_{\omega}(\bm x)\}_{\bm x\in\Z^d}$ be a sequence of independent and identically distributed ({\it i.i.d}) random variables with a common distribution $\mu$ on some probability space $(\Omega,\mathcal{F},\mathbb{P})$ ($\mathcal{F}$ a $\sigma$-algebra on $\Omega$ and $\mathbb{P}$ a probability measure on $(\Omega,\mathcal{F})$).
+We assume that $\mu$ is H\"older continuous (cf. Definition \ref{holder} in the following for details).
+Note that the operator $\Gamma_\phi$ satisfying \eqref{y2-d} has previously been used in the construction of almost-periodic solutions for some nonlinear Hamiltonian equations \cite{Pos90}, and was recently introduced by Shi-Wen \cite{SW22} to the study of the localization for monotone quasi-periodic operators on $\Z^d$ via the KAM diagonalization approach.
+We also mention that the existence of localized eigenfunctions whose decay rate is the same as \eqref{y2-d} has been established in \cite{ca17}.
 The present work aims to prove via the MSA scheme that, for sufficiently small $\varepsilon$ and $\mathbb P$ a.e. $\omega$, $H_\omega$ (given by \eqref{y1}) has pure point spectrum with localized eigenfunctions whose decay rate is the same as \eqref{y2-d}.

-The main motivations for investigating the long-range model \eqref{y0} are twofold.
-The first one comes from resolving the {\bf conjecture} of \cite{YO87}: {\it For $d=1$, if the hopping term $|\phi(\bm x)|$ decays more slowly than any exponential function, but faster than $\frac{1}{\|\bm x\|}$, then such model has pure point spectrum with localized eigenstates whose decay rate is the same as the hopping term.
+The main motivations for investigating the long-range model \eqref{y1} are twofold.
+The first one comes from resolving the {\bf conjecture} of \cite{YO87}: {\it for $d=1$, if the hopping term $|\phi(\bm x)|$ decays more slowly than any exponential function, but faster than $\frac{1}{\|\bm x\|}$, then such model has pure point spectrum with localized eigenstates whose decay rate is the same as the hopping term.
 Moreover, the result should be universal and is independent of particular configurations of the disorder}.
 This conjecture was tested \cite{YO87} based on numerical studies for the case $\phi(\bm x)=e^{-\sqrt{\|\bm x\|}}$.
-This paper tries to give an affirmative but partial answer to this conjecture in the more general $d$-dimensional ($d$-D) case from the mathematical prospective.
+This paper tries to give an affirmative but partial answer to this conjecture in the more general $d$-dimensional case from the mathematical perspective.
 The second one lies in that we want to extend the remarkable MSA approach of Fr\"ohlich-Spencer \cite{FS83} (cf. \cite{DK89} for the significant simplification of this method) from the finite-range hopping to a slower long-range (e.g., the \eqref{y2-d}) one.
-Based on those motivations, Shi \cite{Shi21} has previously introduced a novel MSA type approach to prove the spectral localization for random operators with power-law long-range hopping.
+In this respect, Shi \cite{Shi21} has previously introduced a novel MSA type approach to prove the spectral localization for random operators with power-law long-range hopping.